When I finished my interior design school qualification, I was pretty pleased with myself.

 Should I go and get a job to see how a design firm operates?
-Should I contact some interior designers and ask if I could do some work experience with them?
-Should I just dive in and start my own business?
+Perhaps I should contact some interior designers and ask if I could do some work experience with them?
+Or should I just dive in and start my own business?

 But I don't know anything about getting customers.
 Or how to set up a website.
-Or how to use social media for anything other than keeping in touch with my friends.
+I'm not really sure how to use social media for anything other than keeping in touch with my friends.

 Or even, if I could have admitted it to myself, whether I was even good enough at design to work for a client. #secretconfessions